Stoakesy/SensorsAndTurtles/src/README.md

 pip3 install PyQt5==5.9.2
 ```

 If you receive an error when installing PyQT, additional packages may need to be installed (such as `setuptools`).
-This can be installed using `pip3`
+This can be installed using `pip3`.

+If for any reason the python GUI cannot be started, the system can still be demonstrated by playing back the GUI ROS data from the ROS bag file (see "Executing the Demo" below)

 The project was tested using `Ubuntu 16.04` and `18.04` with their recommended ROS versions. `Ubuntu 16.04` was used with the real hardware.